 Yesterday’s post about some old postcards from the 1950s touched on the subject of mass tourism and population decline in Venice.

-The photographs show a lot fewer people in the 1950s that there is today.
+The photographs show a lot fewer people in the 1950s than there are today.
 They’re also much more likely to be residents of the city, rather than tourists.

 Update: as of early April 2024 the population of Venice is now under 49.000, a thousand persons less than one year ago.